 TWS is committed to a tuition program that helps all families realize their goal of providing an independent Waldorf Education for their children.
-We strive to make Waldorf Education available to all.
+TWS strives to make Waldorf Education available to all by making connections with independent companies that support with funding for our families.